RAKWireless/wisblock-node-red/sensors/rak12015/rak12015-tampering-detector/README.md

 ## 4. Run example

 You can clone /copy the flow example.
-The example is under `sensors/rak12015/rak12015-tampering-detector` folder in the [`wisblock-node-red`](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/tree/dev/) repository.
+The example is .
 Then you can import the  **rak12015-tampering-detector.json** file or just copy and paste the .json file contents into your new flow.

 After the import is done, the new flow should look like this: